flonadb/flonadb/README.md

     client-one.secret=secret-one
     client-one.databases=mysql-prod
     ```
-   We define a single client account, the client is assigned client id **client-one**, a secret **secret-one** and
+   We define a single client account, the client is assigned client id `client-one`, a secret `secret-one` and
-   granted access to a single target databases logically identified as **mysql-prod**.
-The client will use the client
+   granted access to a single target database logically identified as `mysql-prod`.
+In later steps, we will see how the
+   server is configured to locate this file.
+In the [client setup](#client-setup), we will also see how the clients are
-   id and secret to authenticate with the server as we will see later.
+   configured to use the client id and secret to authenticate with the server.
 Please refer to
    [Managing Client Accounts](#managing-client-accounts) for more details.
 6. `application.properties` is a standard Spring Boot [application properties](https://docs.spring.io/spring-boot/docs/3.1.5/reference/htmlsingle/#appendix.application-properties),
    the file contains the properties below.